milanaryal/milanaryal.github.io/_posts/2015/2015-07-15-social-media-keyboard-shortcuts-to-improve-your-productivity.md

 <p class="lead">Save yourself loads of time every day by speeding up your social network browsing with some lightning fast keyboard shortcuts!</p>

 Here's a list of social media keyboard shortcuts for Twitter, Medium, Facebook, YouTube, Tumblr and Google+.
-A shortcut key combination that links up with a specific command that would otherwise be accessible through a menu via a click of a mouse button.
+A shortcut key combination that links up with a specific command that would otherwise be accessible through a menu via a click of a mouse button.

-These shortcuts allow you to bypass the need for mouse clicks and movements and get's you to the function you need in the fastest possible way.
+These shortcuts allow you to bypass the need for mouse clicks and movements and get's you to the function you need in the fastest possible way.

 #### Twitter keyboard shortcuts